Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Empirical Results

 \subsection{Synthetic Data: Erdös-Renyi Random Graphs}

 \paragraph{Dataset} We generate causal DAGs using the Erdös–Rényi (ER) model \cite{erdos1960evolution}.
 For a graph with $D$ nodes, we set the expected number of edges to $4D$.
-Each node’s generating function is defined by a Gaussian Process (GP) using a Radial Basis Function (RBF) kernel with fixed bandwidth 1.
-Based on the generated graph, we sample node values according to an additive noise model with Gaussian noise.
+We sample node values according to a nonlinear ANM with Gaussian noise, where the functions are generated by a Gaussian Process with a Radial Basis Function (RBF) kernel with fixed bandwidth 1.
 To evaluate model's scalability, we vary the number of nodes across 2, 3, 5, 10, 30, 50, and 100.
 For each case, we generate 10 random graphs and produce 1,000 samples per graph.

-\paragraph{Results} Table \ref{tab:total_results} shows that SciNO consistently outperforms the original DiffAN across all metrics and is scalable in high-dimensional settings, notably reducing OD from 117.0 to 86.6 when $D=100$.
+\paragraph{Results} Table \ref{tab:total_results} shows that SciNO improves the performance of DiffAN in most metrics, particularly in terms of OD, and remains scalable in high-dimensional settings, notably reducing OD from 117.0 to 86.6 when $D=100$.
 The top line graphs in Figure~\ref{fig:OD-heatmap} show the cumulative order divergence, which measures the inaccurate prediction over the leaf nodes.
-Original DiffAN accumulates OD more rapidly as the ordering progresses, while DiffAN with SciNO maintains more accurate prediction, particularly in high-dimensional settings $(D=30, 50)$.
+Original DiffAN accumulates OD more rapidly as the ordering progresses, while SciNO maintains more accurate prediction, particularly in high-dimensional settings $(D\in\{30, 50\})$.
 The bottom of heatmap in Figure~\ref{fig:OD-heatmap} visualizes the ranked variance of the estimated Hessian diagonal for each variable at ordering steps $\{10, 20, 30\}$ on ER graphs with 30 nodes.
 SciNO provides more accurate leaf node predictions and assigns consistently lower variances to ground-truth leaves, due to the stable estimation of the Hessian diagonal.